 PIN BAR VS HAMMER

-The argument of pin bar vs hammer has lingered for a long time among forex traders, in this article you are going to know in lay mans term the difference between pin bars and hammers.
+The argument of pin bar vs hammer has lingered for a long time among forex traders, in this article you are going to know in layman’s terms the difference between these two terms

 The pin bar is a more generic term to use for any candle with a long wick and a small body whiles the hammer is a bullish candlestick pattern that implies a trend reversal.

-A Bullish Pin Bar is the Pin bar version of this.
+A Bullish Pin Bar is the version of this.

 In theory, they are the same thing; in my years of trading, I have noticed that older traders refer to it as a hammer, whereas newer traders refer to it as pin bars.